Sousini/sousini/README.md

 🎓 Computer science student at University of Minho

-🤾🏻‍♂️ Handball player, currently playing in Vitória SC U20
+🤾🏻‍♂️ Handball player, currently playing in CCR Fermentões U20

 🕹 I also love to play video games